kubernetes-sigs/descheduler/README.md

 are above the configured value.
 This could be helpful in large clusters where a few nodes could go under utilized frequently or for a short period of time.
 By default, `numberOfNodes` is set to zero.

+## Pod Evictions

+When the rescheduler decides to evict pods from a node, it employs following general mechanism:

+* Critical pods (with annotations scheduler.alpha.kubernetes.io/critical-pod) are never evicted.
+* Pods (static or mirrored pods or stand alone pods) not part of an RC, RS, Deployment or Jobs are never evicted because these pods won't be recreated.
+* Pods associated with DaemonSets are never evicted.
+* Pods with local storage are never evicted.
+* Best efforts pods are evicted before Burstable and Guaranteed pods.

+### Pod disruption Budget (PDB)
+Pods subject to Pod Disruption Budget (PDB) are not evicted if rescheduling violates its pod disruption budget (PDB).
+The pods are evicted by using eviction subresource to handle PDB.

 ## Roadmap

 This roadmap is not in any particular order.